sophiacspr/theming_ubuntu_i3/README.md

 Either all tools can be configured to be updated or just `i3`.

+# Disclaimer

-**Note: This is generally still a very personalized setup, e.g. with special keybindings in `i3` or the choice of the tools which I just intended for my personal use on Ubuntu.
+This is generally still a very personalized setup, e.g. with special keybindings in `i3` or the choice of the tools which I just intended for my personal use on Ubuntu.
 That's also why I cannot guarantee it working for you from the start, not messing with other settings you have, etc. However, still feel free to take inspiration from my setup :) I am also planning on separating the color costumization and the i3 configuration part into individual projects since that could perhaps be more useful for others than myself.
-But, for now, this repository just mainly holds my personal code.**
+But, for now, this repository just mainly holds my personal code.

-**Note: Your local config for i3 is replaced by the scripts.**
+Your local config for i3 is replaced by the scripts.

+Please note: This setup is highly specific to my personal workflow on Ubuntu, including custom keybindings and tool selections.
+As such, I cannot guarantee compatibility with other systems or that it will not affect your existing configuration.
+Feel free to take inspiration from my approach and adapt elements to your own needs.
+In the future, I may separate the color customization and i3 configuration into distinct projects to make them more broadly useful.
+For now, this repository primarily contains my personal code and preferences tailored to my system.

 ---